Law enforcement in the United States: Powers of officers

 Law enforcement officers are granted certain powers to enable them to carry out their duties.
-When there exists probable cause to believe that a person has committed a serious crime, a misdemeanor in their presence, or a select-few misdemeanors not in their presence, a law enforcement officer can handcuff and arrest a person, who will be held in a police station or jail pending a judicial bail determination or an arraignment.
+When there exists probable cause to believe that a person has committed a serious crime, a misdemeanor in their presence, or a select-few misdemeanors not in their presence, a law enforcement officer can handcuff and arrest a person, who will be held in a police station or local jail pending a judicial bail determination or an arraignment.

 In 2010, the FBI estimated that law enforcement agencies made 13,120,947 arrests (excluding traffic violations).
 Of those persons arrested, 74.5% were male and 69.4 percent of all persons arrested were white, 28.0 percent were black, and the remaining 2.6 percent were of other races.